akmete14/MSc_project/README.md

     dt = xr.open_dataset(path + file3, engine='netcdf4')
     dt = dt[['LST_TERRA_Day','LST_TERRA_Night','EVI','NIRv','NDWI_band7','LAI','fPAR']]
 ```

+Given the desired preprocessed data, you can start setting up the In-Site experiment.
+Doing so depends highly on the implementation of the method.
+Generally, the structure is as follows
+### Reading the data

 ### Shell file
 The shell files are important when you work on clusters which require scheduling jobs.
 In a shell file, you first specify the time and memory you need for running the job.
 Moreover, you specify the modules you need to load so that the packages you use in the python scripts are loaded appropriately.
 Next to the modules, you will also activate the virtual environment which you created.
 In the end of the shell file, you express the command which you want to be executed, for example **python path/to/your/script.py**.
 A shell file can look like this